LukePietrzyk/Postman/README.md

 # Repo testing
 Collections to rest api.
-Repo contains examples of testing trello api and jasonPlaceHolderAPI
+Repo contains examples of testing trello api and jasonPlaceHolderAPI.
+Some example of reports bugs.